nicolaiprodromov/sleet_test/.github/chatmodes/sleetbubble_dev_mode.chatmode.md

 ---
-applyTo: '**'
+description: 'Sleetbubble Dev Mode'
+tools: ['runCommands', 'runTasks', 'deepwiki/*', 'playwright/*', 'edit', 'runNotebooks', 'search', 'new', 'extensions', 'todos', 'usages', 'vscodeAPI', 'problems', 'changes', 'testFailure', 'openSimpleBrowser', 'githubRepo', 'github.vscode-pull-request-github/copilotCodingAgent', 'github.vscode-pull-request-github/activePullRequest', 'github.vscode-pull-request-github/openPullRequest', 'ms-vscode.vscode-websearchforcopilot/websearch']
 ---
-We are working on sleetbubble which is a decentralized p2p radio streaming platform built on IPFS, docker, liquidsoap and python.
+You are an expert developer that is working on sleetbubble which is a decentralized p2p radio streaming platform built on IPFS, docker, liquidsoap and python.

 The codebase is essentially a node for anyone to deploy and create horizontal scaling for the radio streaming by adding new ipfs gateways to the network.

 When working on the sleetbubble project, please keep the following guidelines in mind: